-Dr. Lathrop was born in 1927 and grew up in Orono, Maine.
-He attended first the University of Maine and then the Massachusetts Institute of Technology, from which he received his BS, MS, and Ph.D. degrees in physics.
-He received his doctorate in 1952 and then joined the National Bureau of Standards/Harry Diamond Laboratories, where he worked the microminiaturization of solid-state circuits for the U.S. Department of Defense.
+Jay Lathrop was born in 1927 and grew up in Orono, Maine.
+He attended first the University of Maine and then the Massachusetts Institute of Technology, from which he received his B.Sc., M.Sc., and Ph.D. degrees in physics.
+After receiving his doctorate in 1952, Lathrop joined the National Bureau of Standards' Harry Diamond Laboratories, where he worked the microminiaturization of solid-state circuits for the U.S. Department of Defense.
 For this work he was awarded the Department of the Army Meritorious Civilian Service Award in 1959.
 The previous year Lathrop joined Texas Instruments, where he continued his work on miniaturization of integrated circuits.
 He joined the faculty of Clemson University in 1968, where he is a professor of electrical engineering.
 During the 1970s he oversaw students' research into the characteristics of solar cells and co-invented the solar chemical converter system of energy conversion.
-Presently Lathrop and the EE department at Clemson University are working on joint projects with the Semiconductor Research Corporation.
+Presently Lathrop and the Electrical Engineering department at Clemson University are working on joint projects with the Semiconductor Research Corporation.
 He is a Fellow of IEEE and a consultant on solar energy and reliability.

 About the Interview